-- Crayola provides great state coloring pages that you can print and make into a State Notebook.
+- Crayola provides great state coloring pages (search for the state you need) that you can print and make into a State Notebook.
 Let your children make their own flashcards to study the capitals (and other facts) by printing Crayola's state fact cards.

 - Donnayoung.org offers a worksheet to practice labeling the states.
 This is a rather extensive site that includes planners, calendars, and other planning documents, as well as worksheets and ideas for Art, English, Handwriting, History, Math and Science.